-That's a microphone and a bat.
+He's holding a microphone and leaning on a bat.

 In right field is Bull's BBQ, named for 1970s slugger Greg Luzinski, a takeoff on the Boog Powell concept at Baltimore’s Camden Yards, right down to the Bull himself often being there to pose for pictures with fans.
 And Luzinski's stuff is better than Boog's.
 Seriously: I've tried them both, and while Boog's is good, it's a little too spicy for my taste; as for Bull's, as my girl Rachael Ray would say, "Yum-O."